fullstack-development/developers-roadmap/backend/junior-1/haskell.md

   * What is recursive data structure?
 Can you give some examples?
 * Immutable data:
   * What is immutable data?
-  * Which data in Haskell is immutable?
-Example of an immutable data structure.
+  * What to do, if you need to update the data structure?
-  * How can you work with immutable data structures?
-What can you do if you need to update this data structure?
+    How to do it, if all the data in Haskell is immutable.
+Give examples for the record and the list.
 * What is `newtype` declaration?
 Why does it exist?
 What are its constraints and properties?
 * Polymorphic types:
   * What are polymorphic types and polymorphic functions?